 Pharmacy: The pharmacy dispenses reduced-cost medications and provides medication counseling to students and faculty/staff.
-The pharmacy accepts the UT System student health insurance and the faculty/staff prescription plan.
+The pharmacy accepts the U.T.
+System student health insurance and the faculty/staff prescription plans.
 Health Services will dispense prescriptions from any licensed physician as long as the medication is in its formulary.

 Bacterial Meningitis: Meningitis, a rare but potentially fatal bacterial infection that affects the brain and spinal cord, strikes about 3,000 Americans each year.
-Information about meningitis and its symptoms is available on the Health Services Web site and in the printed Schedule of Classes.
+Information about meningitis and its symptoms is available on the HS Web site and in the printed Schedule of Classes.

 Peer Education: This three-hour elective course provides students with education and information on a broad range of health and wellness issues.
 Peer Educators sponsor awareness events and conduct tailored presentations for various groups throughout the year.

 Education: In the spirit of this educational community, it is hoped that students will also use Health Services as a resource for information on health-related issues and preventive medicine.